TheMaster1127/HT-plus-plus/DOCUMENTATION.md

 [Go back](#features)

-The `MsgBox` function in HeavenToC++ (HT++) displays a small window containing text and one or more buttons, allowing developers to interact with users and present information effectively.
+The `MsgBox` function in HeavenToC++ (HT++) prints the text in the console.
+IT DOSE NOT MAKE A MSGBOX WINDOW EVEN IF THE NAME SUGGESTS IT.
 #### Syntax:

 ```ahk